 Our licensed bail agents understand this is an uncomfortable, stressful and frightening time for you.
 We are here to offer free bail information and make this process as easy and understanding for you as possible.

 Some of the information we can provide include:

-After they have completed the booking process at Orange County Main Jail/Central Jail Complex, Bail Bonds DIRECT is then able to post the bond at the Cashier’s Office of the Orange County Main Jail/Central Jail Complex.
+After they have completed the booking process at Orange County Main Jail/Central Jail Complex, we are then able to post the bond at the Cashier’s Office of the Orange County Main Jail/Central Jail Complex.
 After the bond has been posted, it then takes another 6-12 hours approximately for the individual to be released.
 This process is long, draining and frustrating.

 Once you become aware of the arrest, despite not feeling sure of your decision to hire our services, we offer a free consultation/free bail information and will contact the Mission Viejo Sheriff’s Department to inquire on the arresting charges, the bail amount and request they keep the inmate at the Mission Viejo Department rather than immediately transferring them to the Orange County Main Jail/Central Jail Complex.
 Once we obtain the bail information, we will call you back and discuss your options.
 If you are low on finances for the Mission Viejo bail bond, we can still help.
 In addition to taking all major credit cards, we offer payment plans with no financing costs depending on your credit rating.